angrykoala/node-wizardry-book/basic-topics/introduction-to-js-and-es6.md

 }
 ```

-However, JS offers alternative versions of for loops to iterate through an object or array:
+However, js offers alternative versions of for loops to iterate through an object or array:

 **for...in loop**